 Christmas in the Falkland Islands

-The Falkland Islands are in the South Atlantic Ocean about 300 miles off the east coast at the bottom of South America.
-The are a British Overseas Territory even though they're about 8,000 miles away from the rest of the UK!
+The Falkland Islands are in the South Atlantic Ocean about 300 miles from the east coast at the bottom of South America.
+They are a British Overseas Territory even though they're about 8,000 miles away from the rest of the UK!

 Because they're in the southern hemisphere, it's summertime at Christmas with long sunny days.
 The Islands share many Christmas traditions with the UK.
 There are very few trees on the islands (it's very windy!) but people still have Christmas Trees, although they're normally artificial ones.
 Lamb is the main Christmas dish as there's lots of sheep on the Islands!
 It's very expensive to fly in turkey from South America or the UK!

 A pantomime is put on every year by the local dramatic society.
 Traditionally the Governor of the Islands (the Queen's official representative on the Islands) goes on the last night and is gently made fun of!

 Children living in the camp get a small parcel of presents flown to them from Stanley.
 Santa's helper elves have to fly to the remote farms around the camp to deliver the presents!

 On Christmas Eve people gather to sing Christmas carols under the 'whale bone arch' (made the from the jaw bones of two blue whales) which is next to the Christ Church Cathedral in Stanley.
 There's also a Christmas morning service.
 The Cathedral is the southernmost Anglican cathedral in the world.